CoBrALab/MAGeTBrain-nextflow/README.md

 ```

 > [!NOTE]
-> As of writing this openjdk/17.0.9 was the latest version on Niagara.
+> As of writing this (Spring 2025) openjdk/17.0.9 was the latest version on Niagara.
 > Nextflow needs Java Version 17 or later

 ### Run command on Niagara

 To ensure submission to SLURM the the Niagara profile must be used.
 This is provided in `nextflow.config` file and can be passed using the `--profile` flag.
-Other useful flags to pass are `-bg` to run in background and `-resume` to resume processing if there was an interuption. :w
+Other useful flags to pass are `-bg` to run in background and `-resume` to resume processing if there was an interuption.

 ```bash
 nextflow run -bg magetbrain.nf -profile niagara -resume
 ```

 > [!IMPORTANT]
-> A bug when running on Niagara requires and additional script to be run to collect volumes
+> A bug when running on Niagara requires and additional script to be run to collect volumes.
 > This can be done on the login node without submitting job to SLURM

 ```bash